Canadian Scout Jamboree

 The Canadian Scout Jamboree or CJ is a jamboree run by Scouts Canada for members of the Scout and Venturer sections.
-The Jamboree also includes groups from other countries attending, most notable from the United States.
+The Jamboree also includes groups from other countries attending, most notably from the United States.

 History

 CJ'07

-(CJ'07) of Scouts Canada was held from July 25 to August 1, 2007 at Tamaracouta Scout Reserve just north of Montreal.
+(CJ'07) of Scouts Canada was held from July 25 to August 1, 2007, at Tamaracouta Scout Reserve just north of Montreal.
 Nearly 8000 Scouts and Scout leaders from around the world attended the event.

 Ten Street Scouts from the Kenya Scouts Association (KSA) attended the jamboree.
 Scouts Canada has helped the KSA run the Extension Scouting Program, commonly called the Street Scouts, for several years.
 CJ'07 was the first CJ held at a Scout camp.

 Program

 The program at CJ'07 included portions on land, water and sky.
 Some of the events included dragon boat racing, zip lines, gun run, Mud Mania (an event put on by the 31st Rovers of London Ont.), hiking, biking, wilderness cooking, and others.

 On August 1 there was a sunrise ceremony commemorating the first 100 years of Scouting.
 This sunrise ceremony was done all over the world at sunrise local time.

 The main section of the camp is the X-Centre, where Scouts were able to participate in badge trading and wide games, as well as buy souvenirs, food and drink at the Trading Post.

 The event's radio station, CJAM, broadcast on 102.5 FM.
 Jamboree participants contributed to the programs broadcast as hosts, DJs and interviewers.
 This is the first Canadian Scout Jamboree to have an on-site radio station.